 The only time I had to join forks on the centre plate was when they placed the dessert.
 But given that people had filled their bellies to the brim, I was the one ploughing through it and wasn’t much of a new feeling.
 And in any case, eating cakes and ice creams in extremely different ways is not new given that I have lived for 7 years in Indian University hostels.

-So the time in El Jadida passed without much issues for my appetite.
+So the time in El Jadida passed without any issues for my appetite.

 Back in Casablanca, we went to the city in the afternoon and walked around.
 I was disappointed that the Turkish kebab shops here did not have falafel and I had to be content with some not so tasty salads.
 Late in the evening, I met another friend, Romaissa, who had done her internship in Nancy, and with my host Abderrehman, we had dinner at an Indian restaurant in Casablanca, playing some Shahrukh Khan songs on TV (Argggg).
 The taste was very similar to that of what you find in Europe, bland, as you can bluntly put.
 But I was quite shocked to find that even the cost of food was comparable to or even more expensive than in France.
 It just goes to show the kind of wealth that flowed through the cosmopolitan city of Casablanca

 Next, I headed towards Marrakech.
 After stupidly missing the train and then with the next train delayed by nearly an hour, I was hungry as the train chugged through the arid, hilly terrain towards Marrakech.
-After some initial juggling of speech, I could convince the seller on train to give me a cheese sandwich, which was essentially a baguette with a couple of cheese strips inserted.
-The sandwich tasted divine, may be the cheese was so good, or may be that I was just damn hungry.
+After some initial juggling of speech, I could convince the seller on the train to give me a cheese sandwich, which was essentially a baguette with a couple of cheese strips inserted.
+The sandwich tasted divine, probably the cheese was good, or just that I was just damn hungry.

-Marrakech is however, a divine place for food lovers, even for vegetarians.
-My hostel provides with breakfast, which were essentially what I got while in Manal’s house in El Jadida: a mix of mlwei, Harsha and breads with cheese and jams.
+Marrakech is, however, a divine place for food lovers, even for vegetarians.
+My hostel provides with breakfast, which was essentially what I got while in Manal’s house in El Jadida: a mix of mlwei, Harsha and breads with cheese and jams.
 And of course the Mint tea.

 I was working through my mind to decide on what vegetarian dishes should I hunt and ask for in the restaurants: Tajine would be good, falafel sandwich is safe and may be Couscous.
 But then by some stroke of luck, I hit upon ‘Earth Cafe’ in Google.
 It is a vegetarian/vegan restaurant right in the middle of the Marrakech old Medina.
 The restaurant lies on one of the narrow side streets from the street heading southeast from the square Jemaa Elfnaa.
 Even with maps and sign boards here and there, it was a little tricky to find.
 Since I also had to remain casual so as not to attract any potential ‘help’ from some guys who want to earn some bucks, the extra search effort was necessary.

-They didn’t even have a menu card, with the menu just written on a mirror (4 vegetarian and 4 vegan), but those option itself was far more than I would get in any restaurant.
+They didn’t even have a menu card, with the menu just written on a mirror (4 vegetarian and 4 vegan options), but those options themselves were far more than I would get in any restaurant.
 And the food was divine.

-Beyond Earth Cafe, Marrakech has many restaurants that cater to a large tourists flocking from the US and who also have vegetarian and vegan interests.
+Beyond Earth Cafe, Marrakech has many restaurants that cater to a large number tourists flocking from the US with vegetarian and vegan interests.
 For instance, I had a wonderful vegetarian couscous in a restaurant near La Majorelle.